Nathan-Bush46/IDS706-MySQL-python-dataBricks/README.md

 ## Quick Explanation

-* 3 Python files that create, test, and log a Python database.
+* Python files that create, query, and test a databricks table using Python and SQL.
-    * [`create database`](src/main_workspace/sql_main.py): Creates a basic database using SQLite3 and Python
+    * [`create table`](src/main_workspace/make_table.py): Creates a basic table from data found ['here'](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset?resource=download)
-        * Performs basic CRUD operations
-        * Shows examples of different SQL queries
+        * Shows use of some SQL queries
-    * [`log database`](src/main_workspace/sql_logging_example.py): Creates a basic database logger using SQLite3 and Python
+    * [`query`](src/main_workspace/query.py): Creates a table from the other table.
+Then joins them to create a more intersting table.
-    * [`Test database`](src/tests/test_sql.py): Creates a basic database tester using SQLite3 and Python.
+    * [`Test`](src/tests/tests.py): Does a basic testing using Python.
 This tests that the operations on a database behave as expected.
-It creates a separate DB in memory for testing.
-* Note: The python script will not delete the old .dp files between runs.
-Therefore running the python files multiple times will result in duplicate entries in dbs.

 ## Set up instructions using VS code + Docker:
 ### Docker